Forest Health and Fire Risk Reduction

 Sensitive timing of tree work

-In May and June, only tree removal (thinning) is done and the cut trees taken to the road for chipping.
+In May and June, only tree removal (thinning) is done and the cut trees were taken to the road for chipping.
 No pruning is done at this time because the pine gall rust fungus is actively shedding spores (the fungal equivalent of seeds) that would possibly infect trees via open, cut surfaces from branch removal.

 Pine Gall Fungus